nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 - **Complete the Availability Group Initilization Process**
     - Let's complete the remainder of the availbility group intilization process.
-    - Take a log backup on connected to the SQL instance on WINDOWS1 with `BACKUP LOG TPCC100 TO DISK = '\\WINDOWS2\BACKUP\\TPCC100-seed.trn'`
+    - Take a log backup on connected to the SQL instance on WINDOWS1 with `BACKUP LOG TPCC100 TO DISK = '\\WINDOWS2\BACKUP\\TPCC100-seed.trn' WITH INIT`

         <p align="center">
             <img src=../graphics/m2/2.4.9.png>